sketchplugins/plugin-directory/README.md

 - [delighted/sketch-pull-to-center](https://github.com/delighted/sketch-pull-to-center) Pull to center: Move selected shapes or layers toward center of artboard.
 - [delighted/sketch-scale-all-in-place](https://github.com/delighted/sketch-scale-all-in-place) Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [delighted/sketch-upload-to-cloudapp](https://github.com/delighted/sketch-upload-to-cloudapp) Upload to CloudApp: Upload the current artboard or page to CloudApp.
+- [design4use/gb-sketch-nudge](https://github.com/design4use/gb-sketch-nudge) Nudge ↓ ← ↑ → by a customizable number of pixels
 - [dunckr/sketch-colorfulgradients](https://github.com/dunckr/sketch-colorfulgradients) Import gradients as shape fills using Will Burn's colorfulgradients and colorincolor.
 - [dunckr/sketch-subtlepatterns](https://github.com/dunckr/sketch-subtlepatterns) Import subtle patterns as shape fills in Sketch.
 - [elihorne/smartboards](https://github.com/elihorne/smartboards) Smartboards is a collection of plugins that make my life easier in Sketch.